jamesknelson/react-pacomo/README.md

 # react-pacomo

 React-pacomo transforms your component `className` props by prefixing them with a [pacomo](http://unicornstandard.com/packages/pacomo.html), or `packageName-ComponentName-` namespace.
-As a result, **your component's CSS will be effectively locally scoped**.
-Just like with [CSS Modules](https://github.com/css-modules/css-modules), but *without requiring a build step*.
+As a result, **your component's CSS will be effectively locally scoped** -- just like with [CSS Modules](https://github.com/css-modules/css-modules), but *without requiring a build step*.
 React-pacomo also takes care of other common tasks like selecting classes and handling `props.className`.

 React-pacomo's **output is predicatable**.
 This means that when you *do* want to override component CSS, you *can*.
 This makes it more suited for public libraries than inline style or CSS Modules.